What is a virtual printer?

-If you are using a system like an AS/400 or Linux workstation, we provide instructions.
+We provide instructions if you use a system like an AS/400 or Linux workstation.
 Essentially it's a printer on your network.
 Special care is usually not required.

 We support printing from mainframes, and many customers do, but we lack detailed instructions for many mainframe platforms.
 If you can set up a print job to go to an HP printer, you can do the same with RPM.

 For Windows platforms, we provide instructions on setting up a printer port and directing that traffic to RPM.
 It can be on your local system or another PC in your network.

 We also have an optional folder watcher so RPM can capture files moved to a directory on your system.